 - Make sure that you have paid all your membership fees prior to unemployment.
-Only a member can claim a daily allowance.
+Only a member can apply for a daily allowance.

-- The allowance is claimed through the eAsiointi electronic service portal on the fund’s website (http://rakennuskassa.fi/palvelut/easiointi/) or by using a paper application form.
+- The allowance is applied through the eAsiointi electronic service portal on the fund’s website (https://rakennuskassa.fi/palvelut/easiointi/) or by using a paper application form.
 The necessary attachments may also be submitted via the electronic service portal.

-- Claims for the allowance are made retroactively in periods of four calendar weeks (Monday to Sunday) or one month.
-The first claim can be for a shorter period of two calendar weeks.
+- You can apply for the allowance retroactively in periods of four calendar weeks (Monday to Sunday) or one month.
+The first application can be for a shorter period of two calendar weeks.

-- If you have been laid off, in particular, it is worth noting that the seven personal liability days must be during eight consecutive calendar weeks.
+- If you have been laid off, in particular, it is worth noting that the five personal liability days must be during eight consecutive calendar weeks.

-- Please note that the allowance must be claimed within three (3) months of the date from which it is to be paid.
+- Please note that the allowance must be applied within three (3) months of the date from which it is to be paid.

 - A pay certificate from the employer for at least 26 paid work weeks prior to unemployment (including details of holiday pay and compensation, as well as other special compensation).
 The pay certificate must also specify any unpaid periods and the reasons for them.